 First, you'll meet with Dr. Schur to go over your symptoms, the condition's history, and any prior treatments.
 He'll perform a quick physical exam to assess your jaw, bite, and face.
 He'll share his findings and recommendations and save time to answer any questions or concerns.

 The next step is imaging.
 Using modern dental technology, Dr. Schur will capture your facial muscles, nerves, bone, teeth, and more.
 This helps him narrow down your TMJ issues, such as inflammation, changes to your bone, and joint ligaments, disc, or bite problems.
 It's not uncommon for joint diseases to be diagnosed in this manner either, including osteoarthritis and rheumatoid arthritis.

-We don't want you to be in pain any longer than you have.
-Based on Dr. Schur's in-depth analysis, he may have immediate recommendations to start treating your TMJ, or he may include his network of healthcare professionals for a team approach.
+We don’t want you to be in pain any longer than you have to be.
+Based on Dr. Schur’s in-depth analysis, he’ll refer you to a TMJ specialist for treatment, or he may include his network of healthcare professionals for a team approach.

 Partnering with other healthcare providers to treat TMJ is very successful because, generally, TMJ issues include a number of distinct conditions, not confined to any one specialty.
 Dr. Schur's referral network includes physical therapists, oral surgeons, a chiropractor, and a behavioral specialist.
 He'll collaborate with these specialists to help you find conservative and effective treatment(s) and check your progress.

 TMJ stands for temporomandibular joint.
 It acts as a hinge on either side of your mouth, connecting your jawbone to your skull.